Build and run your image

 COPYin the rest of your app’s source code from your host to your image filesystem.

 You can see that these are much the same steps you might have taken to set up and install your app on your host.
-However, capturing these as a Dockerfile allows us to do the same thing inside a portable, isolated Docker image.
+However, capturing these as a Dockerfile allows you to do the same thing inside a portable, isolated Docker image.

 EXPOSE 8080 informs Docker that the container is listening on port 8080 at runtime.